AdobeDocs/workfront.en/help/classic/timesheets/timesheets/timesheets-overview.md

 product-area: timesheets
 navigation-topic: timesheets-navigation-topic
 title: Timesheets overview
 description: You can use timesheets to track the time that you spend on work.
+For information about the timesheet layout in Adobe Workfront, see Understand the Timesheet layout.
 ---

 # Timesheets overview

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 You can use timesheets to track the time that you spend on work.
+For information about the timesheet layout in Adobe Workfront, see [Understand the Timesheet layout](../../timesheets/timesheets/timesheet-layout.md).

-You can log&nbsp;time in Adobe Workfront in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
+You can log&nbsp;time in Workfront in a variety of ways, usually at the level of the project, task, or issue where the work is performed.
 The time logged against tasks, issues, and projects also displays in your timesheet.

 You can also log time for non-project work, under General Hours.
 General hour time can be recorded only in your timesheet.